 Smoking in Oman

-The data from 2022 indicates that tobacco smoking in Oman continues to pose a significant public health concern.
-400,337 individuals aged 15 years and older were reported to be smokers in the country.
-The overall prevalence of adult tobacco smoking in the country in the same year was recorded at 9.9%, with a notable gender disparity: 15.7% prevalence among males compared to only 0.3% among females.
+In Oman, smoking is allowed but tobacco is subject to tobacco control regulations.
+Cigarettes are regulated as tobacco products and may be sold through retail outlets, online platforms, and vending machines.
+The importation of cigarettes for trade is allowed with a trade license.
+However, health warnings on packaging are mandatory, the legal minimum age for purchase is 18 years, and there are no legal restrictions on smoking in public places.
+A ban on all forms of tobacco smoking is in place.
+Cigarettes in Oman are taxed at a total rate of 66%, with no specific excise component.
+Available data indicate that smoking continues to pose a significant public health burden in Oman.
+421,000 individuals aged 15 years and older were reported to be current smokers in the country in 2024.
+This means that the current prevalence of adult tobacco smoking in the country in 2024 was 10.7%, with a notable gender disparity: 16.1% males and only 0.3% females were current smokers.
 This gender difference has been consistent over recent years.
-In terms of mortality, tobacco smoking accounted for 756 deaths in 2021, representing 4.45% of all-cause mortality in the country.
-Male smoking-related deaths were significantly higher, with 645 cases, compared to 111 cases among females.
-The percentage of all deaths attributable to tobacco smoking was 5.53% for males and 2.08% for females in the same year.
-The adult daily tobacco smoking prevalence in 2017 was 6.5% with 12.3% among males and 0.3% among females.
-These statistics show the ongoing challenges faced by Oman in reducing tobacco smoking rate and its associated health impacts.
+In terms of mortality, tobacco smoking accounted for 756 deaths in 2021 in Oman, representing 4.45% of all-cause mortality in the country.
+Smoking-related deaths among males was significantly higher, with 645 cases, compared to 111 deaths among females.
+The percentage of all deaths attributable to tobacco smoking was 5.53% for males and 2.08% for females in 2021.
+These statistics show the ongoing public health challenges faced by Oman in reducing tobacco smoking rate and its associated health impacts.

 Read articles from Oman